xenozalgo/nordmesh-inga/.github/ISSUE_TEMPLATE/bug_report.md

 Add DEBUG=on and copy the logs here (make sure to remove you user and password from the logs as well).

 **Additional context**
-Distribution used, Versions, architecture and any other context about the problem here.
+Distribution used, versions, architecture and any other context about the problem here.